Russian drone attack on mine worker bus in Ukraine's east kills 12

 The terms of his agreement with Russian President Vladimir Putin were not clear, and the Kremlin did not link the alleged truce to the weather.

-Earlier Sunday, a Russian drone struck a maternity hospital in Ukraine's southern Zaporizhzhia region, wounding at least seven people including two women receiving a medical examination, the region's governor said.
+Earlier on Sunday, a Russian drone struck a maternity hospital in Ukraine's southern Zaporizhzhia region, wounding at least seven people, including two women receiving a medical examination, the region's governor said.